LHS Clubs & Organizations

 National Honor Society – Advisor: Mr. Vieira

-NHS recognizes and encourages excellence in academics, leadership, character, and service achievement.
-The ideals of scholarship, character, service, and leadership are the qualities required to attain membership in NHS.
-To be scholastically eligible, students must have a cumulative GPA of 3.00 or above and be in at least the second semester of their freshman year.
+The National Honor Society recognizes and encourages academic achievement while also developing other characteristics essential to citizens in a democracy.
+The ideals of scholarship, character, service, and leadership are the qualities required to attain membership in the National Honor Society.
+To be scholastically eligible, students must have a cumulative GPA of 3.00 or above, be in at least the second semester of their sophomore year, and have attended LHS for at least one semester.

 Pep Band is open to students within the music program at LHS.
 Pep Band performs at many home (and possibly state) sporting events.